ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/52-splay-tree.md

 $S$ is a child of the root node.
 The single rotation is illustrated by
 @fig:SingProm.
 It basically
 switches $S$ with its parent in a way that retains the BST property.
-While this figure is
-slightly different from @fig:AVLsingle, in fact the splay tree single rotation is identical to the AVL tree single rotation.
+The splay tree single rotation is in fact identical to a normal single rotation as described in @sec:search-trees:rotations.

 ![Splay tree single rotation.
 This rotation takes place only when the node being splayed is a child of the root.
 Here, node $S$ is promoted to the